SamGibson96/Sustainable-Habits-App/README.md

 30-39 points: Blooming flower
 40+ points: Fully bloomed flower

-# Requirements

-Node.js (v14 or higher) and npm
-Modern web browser

 # Notes
-Assumptions:

-Users will check habits as they complete them throughout the day One flower per user per day
-Weather bonuses only apply to outdoor transportation habits (Walk to Work, Cycle to Work) Users have reliable internet connection for API calls Firebase configuration values are kept secure

 Future Improvements:

 Streak Tracking: Count consecutive days and reward consistency